 From a valuation perspective, Dollarama isn’t cheap.
 High single-digit earnings growth isn’t enough to justify its current price of 28.49 times earnings.
 It is priced as a double-digit growth stock, for which it hasn’t been in a couple of years.

 That being said, the recent Dollarcity acquisition is expected to be accretive to earnings and the company wants to grow its network of stores to 1,700 locations by 2027.
 This is equal to an average growth rate of 4.5% annually.

 Combined, the expectation should spur 12% annual earnings growth over the next five years according to analysts estimates.
-Given recent performance, I am skeptical that the company can achieve these numbers.
-This is still a show-me stock, although it is proving to be a strong defensive option moving forward.
+If you’re looking to buy stocks that are defensive in nature, Dollarama is a great option.